qinxiaoyi/Cross-Age_Speaker_Verification/README.md

 or

 Download Link: https://pan.baidu.com/s/1m3lDeAEt0lJj-CPHqM4e1Q

 Passwd: qv90

 # 0.Introduction

-In this paper, we adopt the face age estimation method to predict the speaker age value from the associated visual data, then label the audio recording with the estimated age.
+In this paper, we consider the age impact for speaker verification.
+We adopt the face age estimation method to predict the speaker age value from the associated visual data, then label the audio recording with the estimated age.
 We construct multiple Cross-Age test sets on VoxCeleb (Vox-CA), which deliberately select the positive trials with large age-gap.
 Finally, we propose an age-decoupling adversarial learning (ADAL) to alleviate the negative effect of the age gap and reduce intra-class variance.
 The main contribution of this paper is:
 <ol>
   <li>Propose cross-age speaker verification task</li>